amelia2802/buildher_projects/buildher_june_avalanche/Readme.md

 # Build dApp using Leo

 This is a solution to the [buildHer Storeswift workshop task](https://github.com/ava-labs/avalanche-starter-kit/blob/main/src/0-send-receive/_INSTRUCTIONS.md).
+Completed the task on codespace.

 ## Table of contents